Cost of Dental Implants – Chaska, MN

 Are Dental Implants Worth the Investment?

-While dental implants may tend to have a higher cost associated with them than other options, they provide unique health and lifestyle benefits that you simply can’t get anywhere else.
+While dental implants may tend to have a higher cost associated with them than other options, they provide unique health and lifestyle benefits that you simply can’t get with other options.
 Unlike any other replacement, dental implants can last a lifetime with proper care, which means less money spent on replacements down the road.
 Additionally, dental implants stimulate the jawbone to prevent it from deteriorating after tooth loss.
-This will save you from the cost of treating the problems that come with jawbone resorption like misaligned teeth, loss of teeth, and higher risks of decay.
+This will save you from the cost of treating the problems that come with jawbone resorption like misaligned teeth, drooping of gums, loss of teeth, and higher risks of decay.

 Does My Dental Insurance Cover Dental Implants?

-Unfortunately, most dental insurance plans don’t cover dental implants, however, they may be able to help with the cost of certain aspects of your treatment like parts of your surgery or restoration.
+Some dental insurance plans may help with the cost of dental implants.
+They may be able to help with the cost of certain aspects of your treatment like parts of your surgery or restoration.
 Our friendly and helpful team will file your insurance claims for you to maximize your benefits and minimize your out-of-pocket costs.
-We take pride in providing our patients with quality dental care that is also affordable.
+We take pride in providing our patients with high quality dental care that is also affordable.